DotBowder/wiki_links/README.md

 V 0.0 -> 0.1
 parse_page_lines
-- can step through a data file and generate a lookup table file, detailing the start and end lines containing <page> </page> xml tags. step_through_pages
+- can step through a data file and generate a lookup table file, detailing the start and end lines containing "page" "/page" xml tags. step_through_pages
 - can iterate through the lookup table file, and use the start and end lines to walk back through the data file knowing right where to stop for each page. *inefficient?
 Yes, I'll impliment an lxml parser object and feed it the xml data later. process_page
-- can look at the <page> xml object, and extract the wikipedia ID, Title, Text, and can determine if the Text of the page has a hyperlink.
+- can look at the "page" xml object, and extract the wikipedia ID, Title, Text, and can determine if the Text of the page has a hyperlink.